PAWA-cl/goradbot/README.md

 # GoRadBot

 Radio bot player for Discord.
-Made by Patricio Pérez (me) for PAWA.cl
+Made by Patricio Pérez (me) for PAWA.cl.
+Built in Go 1.14.

 # Why a bot?